Like most brands these days, Diageo has jumped on the Game of thrones bandwagon and brought out eight select bottlings to celebrate its eighth series.

 The finish wraps everything with brine and vanilla, offering a lovely contrast and the perfect ending.

 A little known distillery that lies by the Fiddich River, Glendullan, has been chosen to represent the House of Tully, based in the “Riverlands”.
-The malt has been matured in ex-Bourbon Casks.
+This Game of Thrones Whisky has been matured in ex-Bourbon Casks.

 The nose is full of sweet vanilla and char.
 The heat from the char is excellent and adds a homely warmth to the vanilla.